remotephone/blog.rmtph.one/_posts/2018-01-18-Proxmox_Lab_on_a_Slightly_Larger_Budget.md

 mount -a
 ~~~

 Now you need to enable it in the console and tell each node they want to use the NAS for storage.
-Log in to your console as an admin, click data center at the top left, and the click Storage and Add and pick directory(mine's added already, but here's what you're looking for:
+Log in to your console as an admin, click data center at the top left, and the click Storage and Add and pick directory 9(mine's added already, but here's what you're looking for:

 ![storage1]({{site.url}}/images/storage1.png){: .center-image }